vyca2017/content/content/blog/2017-02-28-introducing-graphql-subscriptions/2017-02-28-introducing-graphql-subscriptions.md

 }
 ```

-## Subscriptions Workflow using the Playground
+## Subscriptions workflow using the Playground

 One of GraphQLs best features are interactive tools like [GraphiQL](https://github.com/graphql/graphiql).
 For the best possible developer experience, the Graphcool Playground now supports GraphQL subscriptions out of the box.
 Here is an example workflow: